ankush033/AgriGuard-Neuromorphic-Stress-Detection/README.md

 ## 👁️ The Vision: From Reactive to Proactive

 In modern agriculture, **late detection** is a silent killer.
 AgriGuard is built on the philosophy of **early bio-feedback**.
-By treating environmental fluctuations as neural spikes and leaf textures as spatial matrices, the system detects stress at the **pre-symptomatic stage**.
+By treating environmental fluctuations as neural spikes and leaf textures as spatial matrices, the system detects stress at the pre-symptomatic stage.

 ---